La Colmena, Paraguay

-La Colmena is a town and distrito in the Paraguarí Department of Paraguay.
-It is the first Japanese colony of the country.
+La Colmena is a town and district in the Paraguarí Department of Paraguay.
+It is the first Japanese colony in the country.

 History

 Japanese settlement in Paraguay intensified after Brazil legally limited immigration from the Far East in 1934.
 Seeking alternatives the Japanese turned to Paraguay.
 In 1936, 100 Japanese families established a colony at La Colmena.
 The 24,000-acre site was selected after evaluation by agronomic experts, but the team was limited by restrictions set by the Japanese company that managed the settlement.